A-New-BellHope/bellhopcuda/README.md

 for all arithmetic.
 This generally works--the ray or TL plots generally look the same by eye--but as you might expect, this substantially increases the chances of numerical stability problems, and the details of the results generally do not match the double precision version.
+For example, in a particular run, 99% of the rays might follow nearly the same trajectory as with full precision, but 1% of the rays might diverge and go elsewhere.

 Consumer NVIDIA GPUs only contain vestigial double-precision floating-point support, at 1/64th the throughput compared to single-precision.
 Only the server-